mdhiggins/sickbeard_mp4_automator/README.md

     - `ios-audio-filter` = Applies FFMPEG audio filter option to ONLY the iOS audio channels created by the script. iOS audio counterpart to the `audio-filter` option below
     - `ios-move-last` = Rearranges the iOS audio track to be after the converted track instead of first and changes the default disposition accordingly
     - `max-audio-channels` = Sets a maximum number of audio channels.
 This may provide an alternative to the iOS audio option, where instead users can simply select the desired output codec and the max number of audio channels without the creation of an additional audio track
-    - `use-hevc-qsv-decoder` = Enable HEVC decoding using QSV on supported Intel chips.
-6th Generation skylake and newer.
-    - `enable_dxva2_gpu_decode` = Enable GPU decoding by using DXVA2 - Windows only.
-Will automatically fallback to cpu decoding when it encounters a video that it cannot decode due to unsupported pixel/color/codec.
-Enabling this option will disable qsv decoding of hevc and h264
     - `video-codec` = set your desired video codecs.
 May specify multiple comma separated values (ex: h264, x264).
 The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted
     - `video-bitrate` = allows you to set a maximum video bitrate in Kbps.
 If the source file exceeds the video-bitrate it will be transcoded to the specified video-bitrate, even if they source file is already in the correct video codec.
 If the source file is in the correct video codec and does not exceed the video-bitrate setting, then it will be copied without transcoding.
 Leave blank to disable this setting
     - `video-crf` = allows you to set the CRF which will override the video bitrate setting for those that prefer CRF.
 Video-bitrate setting will still be used to determine a maximum bitrate that will trigger transcoding